cloudflare/flan/README.md

 Deploying on Kubernetes
 -----------------------

 When deploying Flan Scan to a container orchestration system, such as Kubernetes, you must ensure that the container has access to a file called `ips.txt` at the directory `/`.
-In Kubernetes this can be done with a ConfigMap which will mount a file on your local filesystem as a volume that the container can access once deployed.
+In Kubernetes, this can be done with a ConfigMap which will mount a file on your local filesystem as a volume that the container can access once deployed.
 The `kustomization.yaml` file has an example of how to create a ConfigMap called `shared-files`.
 This ConfigMap is then mounted as a volume in the `deployment.yaml` file.

 Here are some easy steps to deploy Flan Scan on Kubernetes:
 1. To create the the ConfigMap add a path to a local `ips.txt` file in `kustomization.yaml` and then run `kubectl apply -k .`.